dtcenter/MET/internal/scripts/docker/README.md

 MET Docker image is used in Dockerfiles in the METplus wrappers component repository for testing.

-All of the Docker commands below must be run from the top-level directory of the MET repository.
+Descriptions of the Dockerfiles in this directory are provided below.
+Sample commands for building these Docker images locally are also provided.
+Please note that these commands should be run from the top-level directory of the MET repository.

 1. `Dockerfile` checks out MET from GitHub and compiles the specified branch